DHTMLX/docs-todolist/docs/api/configs/taskshape_config.md

     - `validate` - (required) defines whether the **due_date** property of the [task object](api/configs/tasks_config.md) should be validated
 - `selectable` - (optional) an objet with settings for managing the task marking.
 It takes one parameter:
     - `behavior` - (required) sets behavior for the parent and child tasks when marking them as completed/uncompleted.
 There are two options:
-        - *"auto"* - enables the **"auto"** mode.
-When you mark all child tasks as completed, the parent task automatically becomes marked  as completed.
-When you mark the parent task as completed, all its child automatically become marked as completed.
+        - *"auto"* - enables the **"auto"** mode:
+            - When you mark all child tasks as completed, the parent task automatically becomes marked  as completed
+            - When you mark the parent task as completed, all its child automatically become marked as completed
+            - If you mark at least one child of a completed task as uncompleted, the task automatically becomes marked as uncompleted
+            - If you mark the parent task as uncompleted, all its child automatically become uncompleted
         - *"manual"* - enables the **"manual"** mode.
 You need to manually mark each task (be it a child task or its parent) as completed